AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking: Conclusion and Future Work

+This method trades \textit{Space (Multiple QPUs)} for \textit{Time (Coherence)}.
+It counters \textbf{Fidelity Decay:} $F_{circuit} \approx (1 - e_{gate})^{n \cdot d}$ which at depth 10,000, signal-to-noise ratio effectively reaches zero, rendering Zero-Noise Extrapolation (ZNE) \cite{Temme_2017} useless.
+By treating the QPUs like processing cores in a cluster, we can systematically minimize the circuit depth until it fits the decoherence ceiling. \textit{This method can be implemented in current NISQ processors using IBM's Quantum Serverless \cite{qiskisantlr}.}

-While this study establishes the foundational framework for {\name}, several avenues for future research remain: \begin{itemize} \item \textbf{Noise-Resilient Stacking:} Future work will evaluate the algorithm's performance on noisy hardware (NISQ devices) to determine how gate errors and decoherence impact the precision $\epsilon$ of the inner product estimates. \item \textbf{High-Dimensional Scaling:} We aim to extend our benchmarks to more complex datasets, such as CIFAR-10 and ImageNet, to test the limits of the $O(N^2 \log N)$ qubit requirements in the vertical stacking mode. \item \textbf{Integration with Transformer Architectures:} Given that the self-attention mechanism in modern Large Language Models (LLMs) is dominated by $O(N^2)$ matrix operations, AQ-Stack could theoretically offer exponential speedups in the "pre-fill" and "inference" phases of transformer-based AI. \begin{remark}[The Transformer Frontier] One of the most promising applications for AQ-Stacker lies in the self-attention mechanism of Transformer architectures.
+\item \textbf{High-Dimensional Scaling:} We aim to extend our benchmarks to more complex datasets, such as CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet}, to test the limits of the qubit requirements in the vertical stacking mode. \item \textbf{Integration with Transformer Architectures:} Given that the self-attention mechanism in modern Large Language Models (LLMs) is dominated by $O(N^2)$ matrix operations, {\name} could theoretically offer exponential speedups in the "pre-fill" and "inference" phases of transformer-based AI \cite{yu2022orca}. \begin{remark}[The Transformer Frontier] One of the most promising applications for AQ-Stacker lies in the self-attention mechanism of Transformer architectures \cite{vaswani2023attentionneed}.
 By mapping the $O(N^2)$ matrix operations in the $QK^T$ attention-score calculation to a vertical Hadamard stack, the attention-score computation time scales as: where $d$ is the embedding dimension and $K$ is the stacking factor.
 Future research will explore how this scaling enables context-window expansion far beyond the limits of classical memory-bandwidth constraints.
-Additionally, we aim to implement automated hardware-specific schedulers to evaluate the impact of real-world crosstalk on the Entropy Dividend in massive-scale parallel registers. \end{remark} \item \textbf{Hardware-Specific Schedulers:} Developing automated compilers that can dynamically "re-stack" circuits based on real-time QPU connectivity and error rates will be essential for the practical deployment of {\name}. \end{itemize}
+Additionally, we aim to implement automated hardware-specific schedulers to evaluate the impact of real-world crosstalk on the Entropy Dividend in massive-scale parallel registers. \end{remark} \item \textbf{Beyond Linear Transformations and Machine Learning:} into a unified \textit{Inner Product Protocol} that abstracts multi-domain classical projections—ranging from convolutions and transformer self-attention to financial cross-asset covariance spaces \cite{liu2025covariance} and physical transition amplitudes \cite{Sherman_2022}—into a standardized quantum framework; where arbitrary operations bounded exclusively by inner products inherit dual protection profiles: the information-theoretic noise suppression of the \textit{Entropy Dividend}, and the phase-error resilience of distributed \textit{MapReduce Quantum Orchestration}. \end{itemize}